 Pattern is quite obvious here: move away from feature-based marketing and towards benefit-based marketing has proven (in this and every case, really) to more than double the conversion rate.
 Simplify the language.
 Get more graphical.
 (Marketing 101, really…)

-All of the designers and marketers that came before and after me, for some reason always tried to invent creative ways to represent the app, without realizing that the app markets itself.
+All of the designers and marketers that came before and after me (besides whoever created the BETA index page), for some reason always tried to invent creative ways to represent the app, without realizing that the app markets itself.

 In this case you really do have to ‘know your audience’.